respawn-app/FlowMVI/docs/plugins.md

 This is invoked **after** the action has been sent, but **before** the store handles it.
-This function will always be invoked, even after the action is later dropped because of `ActionShareBehavior`, and it will be invoked before the `send(action: A)` returns, if it has been suspended, so this handler may suspend the parent coroutine that wanted to send the action.
+This function will always be invoked, even after the action is later dropped because of `ActionShareBehavior`, and it will be invoked before the `action(action: A)` returns, if it has been suspended, so this handler may suspend the parent coroutine that wanted to send the action.

 * Return null to veto the processing and prevent other plugins from using the action.